Lamanai: Copper artifacts and their significance at Lamanai

-Mayans at Lamanai were engaged in the on-site production of copper objects by late pre- Columbian times.(cite scott article).
+Mayas at Lamanai were engaged in the on-site production of copper objects by late pre- Columbian times.(cite scott article).
 Objects are classified and examined in the contexts, forms, styles, uses, and sources of copper objects dating from the Buk ceramic phase, which coincides with the Early Postclassic period (A.D.
-950-1200).
+950–1200).

 There were copper objects recovered at Lamanai beginning, with the appearance of metal at the site by around A.D.
 1150.
-The term "copper" is used to describe the metal found at the site; however, all of the copper artifacts found at Lamanai were alloyed with other metals such as tin or arsenic and could technically be considered bronze (Hosler 1994: 210-213).
+The term "copper" is used to describe the metal found at the site; however, all of the copper artifacts found at Lamanai were alloyed with other metals such as tin or arsenic and could technically be considered bronze (Hosler 1994: 210–213).

 The number and variety of copper objects recovered at Lamanai indicate that, as a new commodity with remarkably unique aural and visual properties, metal artifacts played an important role for at least some members of Postclassic and later contact period society.
 Masson notes that "metal was probably the most highvalued luxury good in this region of the Postclassic Maya world" (2003: 279).
 The inclusion of copper bells, elaborate rings, and button like ornaments in Early and Middle Postclassic elite burials shows that at least some residents of the site displayed such items in certain social and ritual settings.
 Copper bells worn during performances acted as auditory reminders of the high social standing of those who displayed them, and the lustrous copper finger rings and elaborate clothing ornaments served as visual indicators of elevated status.